sherzodcode/diary-API/readme.txt

 I just added Error get section but that shit ain't working.
 I have some problams with Prisma and Postgresql.
 Need to fix that soon.
 It's 14:22 , just added 5 questions and answers to JOB INTERVIEW project.
+Changed very small peice of design in HBS project

 ////////